ayus1234/Color_Detection_System/README.md

 ![Screenshot 3](https://github.com/ayus1234/Color_Detection_System/assets/107507481/c7e8d527-39af-4482-a803-b366b28b8705)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-- This project is licensed under the [MIT License](LICENSE).
+- This project is licensed under the [MIT License](LICENSE)
-- You are free to use, modify, and distribute this software with proper attribution.
+- You are free to use, modify, and distribute this software with proper attribution